Cognitive Science in the Classroom

 (The Learning Scientists website)

-The basic routine of school is students commit information to memory through many types of experiences presented to them and then they show what they remember to teachers.
-We ask students to retrieve ideas from memory as a way to ensure that information in the lesson has found a secure home in their long term memory.
+The basic routine of school is that students commit information to memory through many types of experiences presented to them and then they show what they remember to teachers.
+We ask students to retrieve ideas from memory as a way to ensure that information they are meant to have learned has found a secure home in their long term memory.
 In daily classroom work we have students practise what was taught to them in order to have them internalize the information.
 The content needs to move from an episodic memory (day to day things) and instead become a semantic memory (integrated into larger concepts).
 This means much more than boring repetition that is often referred to as “drill and kill”.
 Research tells us that the following are the most useful techniques for helping information become part of long-term memory.
-This list was taken from a website called The Learning Scientists:

 - -spaced practise